Kapparot: Using a rooster

 In one variant of the practice of kapparot, the item to be donated to charity is a rooster.
+In this case, the rooster is waved over one's head while still alive, and a prayer is recited expressing the hope that if one were destined to receive harsh divine decrees in the new year, the decrees should be transferred to the rooster in the merit of the charity that is about to be performed.

-In this case, the rooster would be swung overhead while still alive.
-After the kapparot ritual is concluded, the rooster would be treated as a normal kosher poultry product, i.e., it would be slaughtered according to the laws of shechita.
-It would then be given to charity for consumption at the pre-Yom Kippur meal.
+After the kapparot ritual is concluded, the rooster is treated as a normal kosher poultry product, i.e., it is slaughtered according to the laws of shechita.
+It is then given to charity for consumption at the pre-Yom Kippur meal.
 In modern times, this variant of the ritual is performed with a rooster for men and a hen for women.

-In this case, the prayer recited translates as:
+When a rooster or hen is used, the conclusion of the recited prayer translates as: